microsoft/live-share/docs/collab-vscode.md

 ## Collaborative debugging

-Project Cascade's collaborative debugging feature is a powerful and unique way to debug an issue.
+Visual Studio Real-Time Collaboration's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.

 Using it simple.